Print full article

 FBC (full blood count).
 The FBC is a snapshot of the cells and fluid in your bloodstream.
 Among other things, the FBC will tell the doctor how many red blood cells are present, how much haemoglobin is in them, and measure the size and shape of the red blood cells present.
-These variables are call red cell indices and include the MCH (mean corpuscular haemoglobin) and MCV (mean corpuscular volume), as measurements of the haemoglobin content and size of the red blood cells.
+These variables are call red cell indices and include the MCH (mean cell haemoglobin) and MCV (mean cell volume), as measurements of the haemoglobin content and size of the red blood cells.
 A low MCH or MCV is often the first indication of thalassaemia.
 If the MCH or MCV is low and iron-deficiency has been ruled out, the person may be a thalassaemia trait carrier. if iron deficiency is present it is difficult to rule out thalassaemia.

-Blood film (smear).
+Blood film examination (smear).
 In this test a thin stained layer of blood is examined on a slide, under a microscope.
 The number and type of white blood cells, red blood cells, and platelets can be manually counted and be evaluated to see if they are normal and mature.
 A variety of disorders affect normal blood cell production.
 With thalassaemia, the red blood cells are often microcytic (small) with a low MCV.
 They may also be:

 - Hypochromic (pale – indicating less haemoglobin than normal)

 - Vary in size (anisocytosis) and shape (poikilocytosis)

 - Be nucleated (not normal in a mature RBC)

 - Be distorted to produce “target cells”, which look like a bull’s-eye under the microscope.